 Do you love movies?
 If so, Universal Studios Hollywood, the magic of movie making comes to life at this theme park that literally sprang up around the working studios.
 The park combines the quintessential Hollywood movie experience with quality theme park attractions and shows.
 Universal Studios Hollywood is one of our frog family's favorites!
 Especially Tad's.
 The Studio Tour includes the most recent additions of The Wizarding World of Harry Potter, The Walking Dead Attraction, Despicable Me Minion Mayhem and Fast and Furious: Supercharged on the Studio Tour.
 With careful planning and our Universal Studios Hollywood tips, you can maximize your time when you hop over for a visit.

 18 Universal Studios Hollywood Tips to Maximize Your Time

 1. Buy your tickets in advance.

 You'll save time and money when you buy your Universal Studios Hollywood tickets in advance.
-If you are a Harry Potter fan (and without a Universal Express pass), you definitely want to take advantage of this guaranteed entry and early admission.
+If you want to skip the lines, consider a Universal Express ticket, which includes admission as well as one-time express access to each ride, show and attraction.

 2. Pick the best times to visit.

 While any day you can head to Universal Studios Hollywood is a great day, some days are better than others!
 You'll find the waits are lowest in the fall, winter and spring.
 Avoid the days around the holidays and times when children are out of school.
-Weekdays are often less crowded than weekdays.
+Weekdays are often less crowded than weekends.
 Be sure to hop over to our Los Angeles Crowd Calendar to check out crowd predictions and see our post on the best times to visit Universal Studios Hollywood.

 3. Consider the Universal Express pass during the busiest times.